 But the number of people who listen to podcasts on a monthly basis is much lower than that, only 26% (or 73 million) of Americans.
 If we compare these last two figures, we get a ratio of 1.69 ever-listens for every 1 regular listener.

 Really, this ratio represents a gap.
 It's a gap where potential podcast consumers are trying the medium and either not enjoying it or not finding what they want to hear.
 In our discussion about Canadian podcasts, one survey showed that 47% of Canadians said they wanted to hear more Canadian-produced content.
-There's certainly an argument to be made about diversifying the types of content and formats in the podcasting industry, but as of today there are more than 300,000 podcast on the Apple Podcasts directory.
-That same survey said that for Canadian listeners, iTunes or other chart listings ranked near the bottom in terms of sources for new podcasts to listen to.
+There's certainly an argument to be made about diversifying the types of content and formats in the podcasting industry, but as of today there are more than 300,000 podcasts on the Apple Podcasts directory.
+That same survey said that for Canadian listeners, iTunes or other chart listings ranked near the bottom in terms of sources of new podcasts to listen to.

 If podcast discovery improves in the next few years and the industry closes this listening gap by even half, that's an additional 25.5 million Americans listening to podcasts every month.
-That means a bigger podcast audience that's tending to consume a higher density of podcasts, which means more opportunities for advertisers to get their message out on a medium that listeners trust and don't mind hearing ads on.
+That means a bigger podcast audience that tends to consume a higher density of podcasts, which means more opportunities for advertisers to get their message out on a medium that listeners trust and don't mind hearing ads on.

 Podcast companies, creators, sponsors, and industry leaders should all take notice.
 Solving the discovery problem in podcasting would be a breakthrough for the industry.

 Spread your company's message to podcast audiences by creating a podcast ad campaign today.
 Contact us to learn how easy it is to get started advertising with Backyard Media's podcast partners.

 Take a look at some of our related content below:

 - What Do We Know About Podcast Listeners in 2018?

 - What Does Smart Speaker Technology Mean for the Future of Podcasting?